dalong0514/readnotes/20200201读书笔记/2020037Data-Mining-Concepts-R00.md

 Organization of the Book.
 Since the publication of the first two editions of this book, great progress has been made in the field of data mining.
 Many new data mining methodologies, systems, and applications have been developed, especially for handling new kinds of data, including information networks, graphs, complex structures, and data streams, as well as text, Web, multimedia, time-series, and spatiotemporal data.
 Such fast development and rich, new technical contents make it difficult to cover the full spectrum of the field in a single book.
 Instead of continuously expanding the coverage of this book, we have decided to cover the core material in sufficient scope and depth, and leave the handling of complex data types to a separate forthcoming book.

-1『spatiotemporal data 时间空间数据。』
+1『 spatiotemporal data 时间空间数据。』

 The core technical material, which handles mining on general data types, is expanded and substantially enhanced.
 Several individual chapters for topics from the second edition (e.g., data preprocessing, frequent pattern mining, classification, and clustering) are now augmented and each split into two chapters for this new edition.
 For these topics, one chapter encapsulates the basic concepts and techniques while the other presents advanced concepts and methods.

 Chapters from the second edition on mining complex data types (e.g., stream data, sequence data, graph-structured data, social network data, and multirelational data, as well as text, Web, multimedia, and spatiotemporal data) are now reserved for a new book that will be dedicated to advanced topics in data mining.
 Still, to support readers in learning such advanced topics, we have placed an electronic version of the relevant chapters from the second edition onto the book's web site as companion material for the third edition.
 The chapters of the third edition are described briefly as follows, with emphasis on the new material.

-2『第二版的有关挖掘复杂数据的内容可以作为第三版的补充资料，已下载原书第二版「2020037Data_Mining_Concepts_and_Techniques2Ed」以及辅导附件「2020037Data_Mining_Solution2Ed」。同时下载了「2020036Data_Mining_for_Business_Analytics_Python」，感觉这本 2020 年新出的书籍有具体的实现代码，可以跟本书配套使用。』
+2『第二版的有关挖掘复杂数据的内容可以作为第三版的补充资料，已下载原书第二版「2020037Data-Mining-Concepts-and-Techniques2Ed」以及辅导附件「2020037Data-Mining-Solution2Ed」。同时下载了「2020036Data-Mining-for-Business-Analytics-Python」，感觉这本 2020 年新出的书籍有具体的实现代码，可以跟本书配套使用。』

 Chapter 1 provides an introduction to the multidisciplinary field of data mining.
 It discusses the evolutionary path of information technology, which has led to the need for data mining, and the importance of its applications.
 It examines the data types to be mined, including relational, transactional, and data warehouse data, as well as complex data types such as time-series, sequences, data streams, spatiotemporal data, multimedia data, text data, graphs, social networks, and Web data.
 The chapter presents a general classification of data mining tasks, based on the kinds of knowledge to be mined, the kinds of technologies used, and the kinds of applications that are targeted.
 Finally, major challenges in the field are discussed.